-The Business Plan will be the main way of communicating what the Council is doing to manage its assets responsibly and meet the needs of the community.
-Accordingly it will be reviewed and updated regularly.
+The Business Plan will-is be the main way report which of communicatsing what the Council is doing to manage its assets responsibly and how it meets the needs of the community.
+Accordingly it will-is be reviewed and updated regularly.

 MPC welcomes comments and feedback on this plan.
-Additionally at the start of each Full Council or Committee meeting there is an item on the agenda which allows questions to be put to Councillors on relevant topics.
+Additionally at the start of each Full Council or Committee meeting.
+There is an item on the agenda for Public Participation which allows questions to be put to Councillors on relevant topics.
 The dates and times of the Council's meetings are published on the MPC website.
 Comments may also be sent by letter to: The Clerk to the Council, 17 Riduna Park, Station Road, Melton, Woodbridge IP12 1QT or via email to: clerk@melton-suffolk-pc.gov.uk